nualagr/dargan-health-foods/TESTING.md

 For the purposes of the current MVP, a very simple [DiscountCode model](https://github.com/nualagr/dargan-health-foods/commit/c9445ca3d1c48bb004ce65434aaf856e3cfdcad2) of only two fields was used.
 This consisted of the promo code and the associate percentage discount to be applied.
-After reading Kim Salazar's article ["Applying Discounts and Ecommerce Websites"](https://www.nngroup.com/articles/applying-discounts/) it became clear that, from a user-experience point-of-view, it would be best to allow site users to apply this code within the Cart rather than making them wait until they were on the Checkout page.
+After reading Kim Salazar's article ["Applying Discounts and Ecommerce Websites"](https://www.nngroup.com/articles/applying-discounts/) it became clear that, from a user-experience point-of-view, it would be best to allow site users to apply this code within the 'Cart' rather than making them wait until they were on the 'Checkout' page.
 This approach enables people to check that the discount code is valid before they enter any personal information and also allows the total to be updated appropriately early in the process.
-A DiscountCodeForm, based on the DiscountCode model was created and rendered on the cart.html page.
+A DiscountCodeForm, based on the DiscountCode model was created and rendered on the `cart.html` page.
 On submission of this form, the discount code, if valid, is stored in the Session Cookie.

 The `discount_amount` is then calculated and applied to the cart 'total' within the `cart_contents` context.
 The discount code object is saved in a variable, `discount_code`, and added to the context dictionary so that it is globally available within the different templates.

-Within the 'checkout' view the discount code object ID is obtained from the session cookie.
+Within the `checkout` view the discount code object ID is obtained from the session cookie.
 The corresponding DiscountCode object is attached, as a ForeignKey field, to the Order before it is saved to the database.
-Then when .save() is called on the Order, the `update_total()` method is called and the discount applied.
+Then when `.save()` is called on the Order, the `update_total()` method is called and the discount applied.

 To be able to provide the user with visible feedback on the financial benefit of the addition of their promo code, a new variable, ['total_before_discount'](https://github.com/nualagr/dargan-health-foods/commit/cdac94bafada5d89e5310a452a4785b2cbb578fe) was created within the `cart_contents` context.
-'If' 'else' statements were added to the checkout_success.html page to render the discount code and the amount of money discounted, providing the user with confirmation that they received their discount.
+'If' 'else' statements were added to the `checkout_success.html` page to render the discount code and the amount of money discounted, providing the user with confirmation that they received their discount.

 Within the `_send_confirmation_email()` function in the `webhook_handler` two new variables were created to store the discount code and amount discounted.